chaseaw/plasmid-align/README.md

   *  Restart your computer.

-  *  Download Ubuntu linux from the Windows Store (This is your terminal).
+  *  Download Ubuntu from the Microsoft Store App (Ubuntu will be your terminal).

   *  First time using Ubuntu you will create a user name and password (Remember this!).